ImperialCollegeLondon/rse_further_git_course/_episodes/02-branching_merging.md

 ## Summary

-Let us pause for a moment and recapitulate what we have learned:
+Let us pause for a moment and recap what we have learned:

 ```sh
 git branch               # see where we are